-Notes.- In paragraph 4 of his preface to his "Wars of the Jews," Josephus, referring to the destruction of Jerusalem, says: "The misfortunes of all men, from the beginning of the world, if they be compared to these of the Jews, are not so considerable."
+NOTES.- In paragraph 4 of his preface to his "Wars of the Jews," Josephus, referring to the destruction of Jerusalem, says: "The misfortunes of all men, from the beginning of the world, if they be compared to these of the Jews, are not so considerable."
 In this terrible calamity, the prophecy of Moses recorded in Deut.
 28: 47-53, was literally fulfilled.
 He said, "Thou shalt eat the fruit of thine own body, the flesh of thy sons and of thy daughters, . . . in the siege, and in the straitness, wherewith thine enemies shall distress thee."
-For an account of the fulfilment of this, see Josephus's "Wars of the Jews," book 6, chap.
+For an account of the fulfilment of this, see Josephus's "Wars of the Jews," book 6, ehap.
 3, par.
-4. "Environ the doctmution of Lowneau the presenting of the
+4. Following the destruction of Jerusalem came the persecution of the